haru-256/papers/README.md

 # Papers

-This repository is note to self for papers
+This repository is note to self for papers.